 • On Kate Rigby’s Topographies of the Sacred: The Poetics of Place in European Romanticism.
 European Romantic Review 18.5 (2007): 672-6.

 • On John B. Pierce’s The Wondr’ous Art: William Blake and Writing.
-University of Toronto Quarterly, “Letters in Canada, 2004.”
-75.1 (Winter 2005-2006): 277-78.
+University of Toronto Quarterly 75.1 (Winter 2005-2006): 277-78.

-• On John N. Jackson’s The Mighty Niagara: One River–Two Frontiers.
+• On John N. Jackson’s The Mighty Niagara: One River Two Frontiers.
 Interdisciplinary Studies in Literature and Environment 11.1 (2004): 257-8.

-© 2007-2011 KevinHutchings.ca
+© 2007-2013 KevinHutchings.ca

 Design + Development by Andres Aquino